 Easy Peel Hard”boiled” Fresh Eggs

 - Fill a large pot or sauce pan halfway with water.
 For a batch of six eggs, I used a medium saucepan.
 For a larger batch of 18-2 dozen eggs, I used a large pot.
+For best results, keep the eggs in a single layer.
+When I’ve stacked them on top of each other while steaming, this hasn’t worked.

 - Place a colander or steamer insert into the pot or pan.
 Water shouldn’t come up into the colander or steamer insert.
 If it does, pour some out.
 Place eggs in steamer or colander.